Articles

 From a 2011 Bandcamp upload to the default soundtrack of online melancholy

-When Macintosh Plus uploaded Floral Shoppe to Bandcamp in 2011, the consensus was that it was barely music.
-A decade later the genre had been retrofitted as something close to a critique of late capitalism.
-The records did not change.
-The audience did.
+When Macintosh Plus uploaded Floral Shoppe to Bandcamp in 2011, most people called it a prank.
+A decade later the genre had been retrofitted as something close to a critique of late capitalism — with not a single note of the source audio changed.

 Published March 29, 2026